 TIMELINESS: Contractor explicitly understands that Contractor’s review of all accepted assignments must submit to the Company in a timely fashion as outlined in the parameters of each assignment guideline.
 The Company’s clients rely on current reviews to make many administrative and executive decisions, none of which can utilize with out-of-date reports.
 Reports submitted past the assignment deadline (for the initial submission of the report) or past the deadline set by the editor (for reports that are returned to the Contractor for revision or clarification) may be subject to a reduction of the fee and/or reimbursement OR rejection of the report.
 The decision to accept, reject or assess a fee/reimbursement deduction for a past due report is at the sole discretion of Company.

 ACCURACY: Contractor explicitly understands that Contractor’s reports must base on what they notice during their assignment and that no part of their report may fabricate for any reason.

-RELIABILITY: Assignments may be based on deadlines and/or rotations set by the Company’s clients.
+RELIABILITY: Assignments are be based on strict deadlines and/or rotations set by the Company’s clients.
 Last minute cancellation of assignments and/or non-submission of reports has a detrimental impact on the Company’s business.
-Company reserves the right, at it’s sole discretion, to assess a $25 reschedule fee for the cancellation of any assignment without at least 48 hours notice.
-The reschedule fee may deduct from any outstanding monies out to Contractor for completed assignments or it may be deducted from future fees and reimbursements.
+If Contractor fails to complete an assignment without providing at least 48 hours notice, the Contractor agrees to reimburse the company for the cost of rescheduling the assignment (“reschedule cost”).
+The Company, at its sole discretion, will determine the reschedule cost with a minimum amount of $25.
+The Contractor agrees that the Company will deduct the reschedule cost from any outstanding monies out to Contractor for completed assignments or it may be deducted from future fees and reimbursements.